 Graded Modern Piano

 At Northwood, we strongly believe that every child is different in terms of their abilities, talents and personalities.
 A music examination board might be suitable for one child but may not be suitable for another, which is why we simultaneously offer multiple music examination tracks – the student can then best choose which board is most suitable for him or her.
 It is like taking the ‘A’ levels, IB, NUS High School Diploma and so on.
-The way forward is multiple tracks of excellence for different students.
+The way forward is multiple tracks of excellence for different students with different abilities.

 THE MODERN PIANO CURRICULUM